woacepheus/Port-Windows-11-Xiaomi-Mi-9/InstallWindows-en/InstallWindowsManually.md

 ## Acquiring all files

-Here's how to acquire a Driver archive file and the matching UEFI image for POCO X3 Pro:
+Here's how to acquire a Driver archive file and the matching UEFI image for Xiaomi Mi 9:

 <table>
 <tr>